Euro area bond investors take breather after rush into safe-haven assets

 Against this backdrop "we see a better risk-reward profile for fixed income, and we recommend investors consider buying high-quality bonds in the 5–10-year maturity range", he said.

-Inflation should still land at the European Central Bank's (ECB) target of around 2% by the end of 2025 despite the violence that has flared up in Israel since Saturday, ECB policymaker Francois Villeroy de Galhau said on Tuesday.
+Inflation should still land at the ECB's target of around 2% by the end of 2025 despite the violence that has flared up in Israel since Saturday, ECB policymaker Francois Villeroy de Galhau said on Tuesday.

-Top-ranking Federal Reserve officials indicated on Monday that rising yields on U.S. Treasury bonds, which directly influence financing costs for households and businesses, could steer the Fed from increases in its short-term policy rate.
+Atlanta Federal Reserve Bank President Raphael Bostic on Tuesday said the U.S. central bank does not need to raise interest rates any further, and sees no recession ahead.

-The return of U.S. investors after the Columbus Day holiday should provide a better read of the market impact of the clashes in the Middle East.
+Top-ranking Federal Reserve officials indicated on Monday that rising yields on U.S. Treasury bonds could steer the Fed from increases in its short-term policy rate.

 In London trade, U.S. Treasuries rallied, catching up with their European counterparts, with the 10-year yield US10YT=RR down 11 bps at 4.68%.